uitml/GenerativeAI_course/README.md

 * Ethics in AI
 * and more!

-You can find more information on the Schedule in the file `schedule.pdf`
+You can find more information on the Schedule in the file `scheduleGenerativeAI2025.pdf`

 ## Who can register?